dvcarrillo/dvcarrillo-website/content/about/index.md

 Yes, I broke it once trying to install Gentoo without any manual...

 {{< imgproc "images/linux-counter" Resize "200x" >}}
 Remember Linux Counter?
-This was my number
+This is my number
 {{< /imgproc >}}

 All this could only have one possible end: to study Computer Engineering, so I applied for the univeristy of my hometown, which in fact is among the